YatopiaMC/Yatopia/README.md

 ./yatopia full
 ```

-If you are repatching you need to delete `Yatopa-API` and `Yatopia-Server` folders.
+If you are repatching you need to delete `Yatopia-API` and `Yatopia-Server` folders.

 ## Using Yatopia-API